micropython/micropython/docs/tutorial/repl.rst

     screen /dev/tty.usbmodem*

-When you are finishend and want to exit screen, type CTRL-A CTRL-\\.
+When you are finished and want to exit screen, type CTRL-A CTRL-\\.

 Linux
 -----